MihaiAC/electron-goal-tracker/README.md

 Current bugs:

 - Can drag a progress bar outside the window and it creates a horizontal scroll bar to the right -> need to prevent that;
-- Consolidate the Bar type in a types.ts file.